Ill-mannered-ambassador/Ill-mannered-ambassador/README.md

 ## Hi there, I'm Ishan Tiwari. 👋

-I'm an Engineering Physics student at IIT (ISM) Dhanbad.
+I'm an Engineering Physics undergrad at IIT (ISM) Dhanbad.
 ### 🛡️ What I'm Up To
 * ⚔️ Cybersecurity enthusiast, planning to get to know the open source community better and contribute in the near future.